Brenna Dowell: 2015–2017

 In January 2015, Dowell began competing with the University of Oklahoma gymnastics team.

-Dowell had a stand-out first season at Oklahoma and found action for the Sooners on VT, UB and FX during the regular season.
-She scored season highs of 9.925 (VT), 10.00 (UB) and 9.975 (FX).
-She helped her team come in third place at Super Six Finals.
+Dowell had a stand-out first season at Oklahoma and found action for the Sooners on vault, uneven bars, and floor exercise during the regular season.
+She scored season highs of 9.925 (vault), 10.00 (uneven bars) and 9.975 (floor exercise).
+She helped her team come in third place at the 2015 NCAA Championships.
 She was Floor champion at the Big-12 Championships and was later crowned Big-12 Newcomer of the Year.

-On June 9, 2015, it was announced that Dowell would be deferring for the 2015–16 season to compete elite again.
+On June 9, 2015, Dowell announced that she would be deferring for the 2015–16 season to compete in elite gymnastics again.